PlatinumFoxTail/AlgorithmsAI/documents/specifications.md

 Python unittest will be used for unit testing and Codecov for test coverage.

+For peer-reviewing of other course participants' project, I am comfortable with Python, Matlab, and R. I am also eager to learn more about C++ based programs.

 ## Algorithm

 The main sources for multilayer perceptron artificial network is still to be specified, but a starting point at least: